On the heels of a $40 million round, TriNetX brings its services for drug trials to Europe

 The market for technology and services for clinical drug trials is expected to reach $68.9 billion over the next seven years.
 The trials, which are necessary to bring new healthcare treatments to market, are by necessity prolonged, complicated affairs.

-Several companies are vying for a piece of this multi-billion dollar pie with the offer of new digital services that can scour anonymized patient records from hospitals and university research to optimize how candidates for trials are selected, and how trials are monitored and managed.
+Several companies are vying for a piece of this multi-billion-dollar pie with the offer of new digital services that can scour anonymized patient records from hospitals and university research to optimize how candidates for trials are selected, and how trials are monitored and managed.

 “A clinical trial is, on average, a journey of 12 years and $2 billion to $3 billion,” says Gadi Lachman, the chief executive of TriNetX — one company that’s working on making the clinical trial process more efficient.
-“In those twelve years more than half the trials get amended… We suggest tradeoffs to the researcher that maximizes the amount of patients that they can find.”
+“In those 12 years more than half the trials get amended… We suggest trade-offs to the researcher that maximizes the amount of patients that they can find.”

 Part of the issue is scope.
-The pharmaceutical business is global, and demands global input, which is why TriNetX, recently raised $40 million to expand its operations in Asia, Europe, and Latin America.
-The first use of provceeds has been the acquisition of the European company Custodix, to integrate their candidate matching toolkits for research in the U.S. and Europe.
+The pharmaceutical business is global, and demands global input, which is why TriNetX, recently raised $40 million to expand its operations in Asia, Europe and Latin America.
+The first use of proceeds has been the acquisition of the European company Custodix, to integrate their candidate-matching toolkits for research in the U.S. and Europe.

-Belgian-based Custodix is active in 12 countries across Europe with a service that compliments TriNetX’s stateside offerings.
+Belgian-based Custodix is active in 12 countries across Europe with a service that complements TriNetX’s stateside offerings.

 “The two companies have grown up in two separate geographies but are both committed to strong compliance, governance, and a global vision for clinical research,” said Lachman, in a statement.
 “We now offer the world’s largest platform for clinical research, providing a more powerful resource for pharma companies and healthcare organizations, and more hope for more patients.
 The expansion gives us local leadership, regional support, and increased resources in the European market.”